TwistingTwists/obsidian-tools/estate.md

 	- [ ] on production, setup canister_ids.json properly?? in the ci

 2. use the sns canister in prod
+	- [ ] find the principal of the controller in prod and staging
+	- [ ] add that to the backend and raise a proposal
+	- [ ] see if that passes and you can then store data in canister
 	- [ ]